18 Bold Industrial Bathroom Tile Ideas That Redefine Urban Style

 Vertical Stacked Subway Tile Layout

-12. Textured Concrete Wall Panels (Tile Version)
+12. Textured Concrete Wall Panels (Tile Form)

 Industrial bathroom featuring a large wall covered in dark grey textured concrete effect tiles with a rough finish, a black vanity, and a concrete countertop.